-Photos: Developer contributions have funded improvements to play areas and open spaces, and public art
+Photos: S106 contributions fund new or improved play areas, open spaces, sports facilities and public art

 What are developer contributions?
 Developer contributions (also known as S106 contributions) are paid by developers in order to mitigate the impact of new homes and other buildings, which create extra demands on local facilities.